patrick-verbs/TreatUrself.Solution/README.md

 ## Description

 This project was made to demonstrate basic proficiency in the usage of ASP.NET's Identity framework for user registration, authentication, and authorization while working with MySQL databases in an ASP.NET Core MVC web application.
 Pierre, the fictitious baker, is back.
-This time, he wants a solution for visitors to view many-Treats-to-many-Flavors database relationships, as well us create, update, and delete data only if they are registered users, logged-in users.
+This time, he wants a solution for visitors to view a many-Treats-to-many-Flavors database relationship, as well us create, update, and delete data only if they are registered, logged-in users.

 ## Setup and Use